IsaacTheEddy/One_Piece_Song_API/README.md

 ### First

-For your conveince keep track of your .
+For your conveince keep track of your credentials .

 Set your request to `POST` and go to route `"/users"` and in the body enter your email and password(Must be 8 characters minimum):